Data-driven Piecewise Affine Decision Rules for Stochastic Programming with Covariate Information: Numerical Experiments

-{\bf b.
-Varying Feature Dimensions.} We study the effect of the feature dimension $p$ on the performance of PADR methods under sparse and dense demand models $\overline{Y}$ following the settings in \citet{bertsimas2022data} and report the results in Figure~\ref{fig:exp:UNC-MA-dim}.

-In the sparse case, only the first two components of $X$ contribute to $\overline{Y}$ following the demand model \eqref{eq:exp:max-affine model}; in the dense case, we replace $X_1$ in~\eqref{eq:exp:max-affine model} with the average of the first half of the features $\frac{2}{p} \sum_{i=1}^{p/2} X_i$ and $X_2$ with the average of the other half.
-Figure \ref{fig:exp:UNC-MA-dim} implies that PADR and PO-PA are generally more robust to redundant features than RKHS-DR in the sparse case, and that PADR performs better than RKHS-DR and PO-PA in the dense case.
-The performance of PADR(3,3) and PADR(3,0) deteriorates as $p$ increases due to the growing estimation error and optimization difficulty.
-The simpler PADR(2,0) performs more stable in both cases, despite the existence of an approximation error.
+We study the effect of the feature dimension of $X \in \mathbb R^p$ on the performance of PADR under sparse and dense demand models of $\overline{Y}$ following the settings in \citet{bertsimas2022data}.
+Specifically, in the sparse case, only the first two components of $X$ contribute to $\overline{Y}$ following the demand model~\eqref{eq:exp:max-affine model}; in the dense case, we replace the two feature variables in~\eqref{eq:exp:max-affine model} by the average of the first half of the features $\frac{2}{p} \sum_{i=1}^{p/2} X_i$ and the average of the other half respectively.

-{\bf c.
-Nonlinearity in Demand Model.} We study the effect of nonlinearity in the demand model~\eqref{eq:exp:max-affine model} with varying $k$ and report results in Figure~\ref{fig:exp:UNC-MA-nonlnr}.
-It indicates that the performance of PADR(3,0), PADR(3,3), and PO-PA is irrelevant to the nonlinearity level of the demand model, whereas that of PADR(2,0) and RKHS-DR deteriorates as the nonlinearity level increases.

-Besides the piecewise affine demand model \eqref{eq:exp:max-affine model}, we also test the performance of the DR-based methods with another nonlinear demand model that includes a sine function to account for seasonality.
-The numerical results are provided in Appendix~\ref{EC:sec:experiments}.